 Our fostering journey actually began some time ago, when I used to talk about fostering to my husband and son.
 We all knew that we had the room and the means to make a real difference in a child’s life.

 One day my son came home from school with a newsletter about fostering through MercyCare.
-After a few long family discussions we decided to start our fostering journey.
-My son thought it would be great to have someone to play with and also to have me at home more often.
+After a few long family discussions, we decided to start our fostering journey.
+My son thought it would be great to have someone to play with and to have me at home more often.

-After completing the Foster Carer Preparation Training, which we found very interesting and helpful, and Assessment, we were on our way.
+After completing the Foster Carer Preparation Training, which we found very interesting and helpful, then the Assessment, we were on our way.
 We decided we only wanted young children, as our first priority would always be the safety of our own child.

 After deciding to give it a go for a bit longer, we found that it actually was the best thing we ever did.
-Yes, our son grew up before our eyes over night, however it has become one of the most positive things that could have happened as we discovered that having an only child we had become extremely over protective and we hadn’t been allowing him to experience things that he may have needed to, out of our fear for his safety.
+Yes, our son grew up before our eyes overnight, however it has become one of the most positive things that could have happened.
+We discovered that having an only child we had become extremely over protective and we hadn’t been allowing him to experience things that he may have needed to, out of our fear for his safety.

 Over the next nine months, the children became a very strong part of our family and our son loved being the big brother.
 Family and friends welcomed the children wholeheartedly and with no judgement, only pride for what we were doing.
 There were times when we were challenged, but with the assistance and support of our MercyCare Case Worker, we worked through these problems.

 After nine months the children returned home to their mother.
 Some people commented that it must have been hard to give them back, however, the three of us found it easy knowing that mum had done what she needed to do to get her children back and home is always the ultimate outcome for everyone concerned.